MicrosoftDocs/cross-device/project-rome-docs/includes/ios/create-setup-events-start-platform.md

 ms.localizationpriority: medium
 ---

-## Create the platform
+### Setup the platform

 To get started simply instantiate the platform.

 `MCDConnectedDevicesPlatform* platform = [MCDConnectedDevicesPlatform new];`

-## Subscribe to MCDConnectedDevicesAccountManager events to handle the user account
+### Subscribe to MCDConnectedDevicesAccountManager events to handle the user account

 The platform requires an authenicated user to access the platform.
 You'll need to subscribe to **MCDConnectedDevicesAccountManager** events to ensure a valid account is being used.